carlosmata96/teotl/README.md

 >> ### Response
 >> * 'True' : image container a face
 >> * 'False' : imagen not container a face, or not exist parameter request
 ---
+## **Settings**
+These are the two parameters to adjust the image analysis (modify in config.py)
+>TOLERANCE :if value is low,the result will be more strict (default 0.55)

+>SIZE_CONVERT :Size to resize the images for better processing (default 128)
+---
 ## License 📄
 This project is under the license [LICENSE.md](LICENSE.md).